PabloOQ/pr2/README.md

 ## References

-https://coolors.co/ used to make the palettes
+https://coolors.co/ used to make the palettes.

-The class material made by the teachers - @otsedom and Daniel Processing API
+The class material made by the teachers - @otsedom and Daniel.

+Processing API.

-Java API
+Java API.

 ## Final view